Melanie Blunt

 Melanie Anderson Blunt is the wife of former Missouri Governor Matt Blunt, serving as First Lady of Missouri from 2005 to 2009.

 During that period, she was the youngest spouse of a U.S. state governor in the United States.
 She was succeeded as First Lady by Georganne W. Nixon, the wife of Governor Jay Nixon, on January 12, 2009.

 Early life

-Melanie Anderson was born in Middleburg, Virginia in Loudoun County and attended James Madison University in Harrisonburg, Virginia, where she graduated summa cum laude with a Bachelor of Science in Fashion Merchandising.
+Melanie Anderson was born in Middleburg, Virginia, in Loudoun County and attended James Madison University in Harrisonburg, Virginia, where she graduated summa cum laude with a Bachelor of Science in fashion merchandising.
 After college, she managed retail stores for The Limited and Talbots and met Matt Blunt during his active service in the U.S. Navy.
 They were married in 1997 and moved to her husband's hometown of Springfield, Missouri.

-Their first son, William Branch Blunt, was born in March 2005, two months after his father took office as Governor.
-Their second son, Brooks Anderson Blunt, was born on January 1, 2010.
+Their first son was born two months after his father took office as governor.
+Their second son was born in 2010.